 This is the natural result of human interaction taking place.
 The bottom line is: There are so many other ways to communicate, so why would you participate in gossip?
-When thinking about whether or not to spread gossip, ask yourself if you would like to be labeled as a gossiper?
-Most people would answer no. With that said, don‟t spread gossip.
+Most people would answer no. With that said, don’t spread gossip.
 Realize that whether you like it or not, gossip and office small talk is probably never going to go away.
 When people feel dissatisfied, they want to talk about it.
 Gossip and small talk have a snowball effect because it puts dissatisfaction into others.
 The result is that small talk can eventually escalate into large generalizations.
 However, information relayed as gossip and rumors in the workplace can be beneficial if you know the proper way to receive and handle the information.

 Gossip and office small talk can be a very powerful force in the workplace.

 Since gossip is inevitable in the workplace, we might as well work with it and set up some rules.
 We need to be able to discern between good gossip and bad gossip.
 Good gossip is small talk with an element of truth to it, doesn’t hurt individuals, and is not malicious in nature.
 Bad gossip is malicious and founded on deception.
-Indeed, gossip that is bad should be eliminated immediately.
 Not only does it carry harmful effects.
 It hampers the spread of good small talk that can be valuable to us and the organization.